Table of Contents

 The Game of Patience

 Twenty-five minutes had passed already, and our imaginations were going all around.
 I was thinking, what if other safari jeeps come and scare away the Tiger cubs or what if the Cubs are already gone.
-I was not even finished thinking about it that the very moment another vehicle started approaching the location from the other side.
+I was not even finished thinking about it, that the very moment another vehicle started approaching the location from the other side.
 We signaled them frantically to stop and backup.
 But the vehicle was on a curve, and it took the other driver sometime before he could notice our gestures.
-He immediately obeyed the instructions passed on by our Naturalist and backed up the vehicle slowly without making any sudden movements.
-In no time, the other vehicle stopped at a decent distance with its engine killed.
-Soon the sound of forest engulfed our ears back again and the waiting game was back on.
+He immediately obeyed the instructions passed on by our Naturalist.
+He backed up the vehicle slowly without making any sudden movements.
+In no time, the other vehicle stopped at a decent distance, with its engine killed.
+Soon, the sound of the forest took over our ears and the waiting game was back on.

 The next move

 We slowly moved forward with everyone in sync to capture whatever one could in their frames.
-And to our surprise, all this time while we were waiting for the Tiger Cubs to come out on the road, one of the Tiger cubs was already sitting out in the open since that long but was not visible to us or the other vehicle due to tall grasses surrounding the cub.
+And to our surprise, all this time, while we were waiting for the Tiger Cubs to come out on the road, one of the Tiger cubs was already sitting out in the open, since that long.
+But was not visible to us or the other vehicle due to tall grasses surrounding the cub.
 Our eyes collided for a brief moment, and I felt the chill in the spines.
-That look, that moment, got frozen in my memories.
+That look, that moment, got frozen in my memories forever.
 Soon it ran in the opposite direction and jumped inside the bushes.

 I still couldn’t believe what I just saw.
-It took me some time to come back to the moment and gather myself.
-I guess all in the vehicle felt frozen by the event.
-Soon I realized, I was videoing in two of my devices.
+It took me sometime to come back to the moment and gather myself.
+I guess, all in the vehicle felt frozen by the event.
+Soon I recalled, I was videoing in two of my devices simultaneously.
 With my heartbeat racing high I started scanning the video shot on mobile to see if I had got the Tiger Cub in my frame.
 Well, was not completely disappointed, I had a record clip of the sighting capturing the moment when our eyes collided and the moment when it ran and vanished into the bushes, though not that stable the way I would have wanted.

 The Game was not over yet